allind/EukDetect/README.md

 exit()
 ```

-Now, remove the taxa.sqlite file from the database folder, and find the newly created taxa.sqlite.
-This file will be located in your home directory in ~/.etetoolkit/taxa.sqlite.
-Move this file into the EukDetect database folder.
+Now, remove the taxa.sqlite and taxa.sqlite.traverse.pkl file from the database folder, and find the newly created taxa.sqlite and taxa.sqlite.traverse.pkl files.
+This file will be located in your home directory in ~/.etetoolkit/.
+Move these file into the EukDetect database folder.